 We hope to promote kindness to all people and all living things in every aspect of our goods' journey - from sourcing makers committed to ethical practices, to partnering with women and minority owned businesses, to avoiding harmful materials in our packaging and clothing, to finding you the right pieces that will make you feel confident and happy.
 We believe that our commitments to environmental sustainability and civil rights are connected by the universal belief in empathy, kindness, and compassion.
 To stand up for both these causes means standing against exploitation, violence, and suffering.
 It means creating a place where everyone is safe.

-We started this business with dreams of pretty things, of bringing lightness and fun and joy through style and fashion.
+We started this business with dreams of bringing fun and joy through style and fashion.
 At first, we built a website that embodied a boutique experience, then we opened the brick and mortar store that brought it to life.
 Whether you are visiting harperandtucker.com, or our little sunny shop on Bellevue Avenue, we want to be that oasis and safe haven - where you can come for a chat, or a golden retriever cuddle, or your favorite new dress.
 We are committed to making H&T a place of welcome and happiness for all.

 We know that we all have so much to learn, such a long way to go, and so much work to do - in our communities, in our businesses, in our homes, and in our souls.
 Talking about anti-racism, educating ourselves, and making commitments to change are just the first steps.
 But we still believe there is light ahead.
 The more of us that speak up for a better future for all, and demand and promote change in ways big and small, the closer we are.
 This pivotal moment of education, civic participation, and unity means nothing if we don't wake up tomorrow (and the next day, and the next) and do it all over again.

 As we start to think about clothes again, we don't want to lose the momentum of this drive for change - instead, we want to weave these lessons into our every day routines.
 We want our mission to echo in everything that we do.
-We would love to share some small bright spots happening at the shop right now - they will seem tiny compared to the magnitude of what is going on in the world, but we must believe that progress can happen even in small, cumulative actions that pull us in the right direction.
+We would love to share some small bright spots happening at the shop right now - they will seem tiny compared to the magnitude of what is going on in the world,but we must believe that progress can happen even in small, cumulative actions that pull us in the right direction.

-We have included links to where we have sourced each piece of packaging, so that you can do any of your own research and even buy some for yourself, if you have the need!
+We have included links to where we have sourced each piece of packaging, so that you can do any of your own research and even buy some for yourself, if you have the need.
 In this transition, we were able to completely eliminate plastics in our packaging, which we are beyond proud of.
 If you compost, you will be able to throw away everything we send you right in there.
-If you don't, our packaging will still decompose in the landfill, and the paper you can recycle!
+If you don't, our packaging will still decompose in the landfill, and the paper you can recycle.

 We are always proud to work with local, women led small businesses and artists.
 We honestly cannot imagine it any other way, and feel lucky to have met them through Harper & Tucker, and to be able to call them business associates as well as friends.

-We mentioned earlier that we are going to be actively seeking out diversity in our makers.
+Makers We mentioned earlier that we are going to be actively seeking out diversity in our makers.
 We have only just begun this process, but we did want to share with you the first gem we have discovered.
 Devi Arts Collective makes by hand the loveliest dainty jewelry pieces with ethically sourced materials.

 In 2014, designer and goldsmith, Bayoush Mengesha started Devi Arts Collective to take inspiration from the beautiful and extraordinary world around her.
 Every design starts from Bayoush’s imagination while she immerses herself in the beautiful world that surrounds her.
 Every texture, every ridge she creates in her pieces mimics images of nature.
 Bayoush’s Ethiopian heritage has taught her about the beauty which can come from that delicate dance between the simple and the complex.